logicalclocks/hopsworks/docs/compute/auth/registration.md

 The process for registering a new account is as follows:

+1. Click on the _Register_ button on the login page.
-1. Register your email address and details.
+2. Register your email address and details.
-2. Validate your email address by clicking on the link in the validation email you received.
+3. Validate your email address by clicking on the link in the validation email you received.
-3. Wait until an administrator has approved your account (you will receive a confirmation email).
+4. Wait until an administrator has approved your account (you will receive a confirmation email).

   <figure>
     <a  href="../../../assets/images/auth/register.png">